saralhemnani/Resumeflex/README.md

-# Flexiple Assignment

 ## Tech stack for this app

-- RoR
+- Ruby on Rails
 - PostgreSQL
-- tailwindcss
+- Tailwindcss

 ## Setup